-Motorcycle Adventurer Jay Kannaiyan is offering premium, small group motorcycle adventures in the most exciting parts of the world that he’s ridden through and more.
-Explore the site and get in touch to book your trip.
+Motorcycle Adventurer Jay Kannaiyan leads exclusive, small group motorcycle adventures in the most exciting parts of the world that he’s ridden through and more.
+Explore the site and get in touch to plan your trip.

 Check out Journey Posts for the travel blog on Jay’s 3 year motorcycle journey from the US to India.